giacomov/arxiv-sanity-bot/README.md

 ## How it works

 The code runs periodically as a [Github action](https://github.com/giacomov/arxiv-sanity-bot/blob/main/.github/workflows/run-arxiv-sanity-bot.yml) (so it runs on free compute here on Github).
 It fetches trending papers from [alphaXiv](https://alphaxiv.org) and daily papers from [HuggingFace](https://huggingface.co), combining them with a scoring system (2 points if a paper appears in both sources, 1 point otherwise).
 Papers are sorted by score and then by average rank.
-The top papers are sent to GPT-4o for summarization using the OpenAI API.
+The top papers are sent to OpenAI for summarization using the OpenAI API.
 It then extracts the first image of the paper (if it exists).
-Each result is concatenated with a shortened version of its Arxiv link and then posted on X/Twitter, with the first image of the paper attached.
+Each result is then posted on X/Twitter, with the first image of the paper attached.

 ### Notes